Bachelor of Arts in English

 Housed in our department is the Drexel Publishing Group (DPG) where students can be published as early as their first year in The 33rd, an anthology of Drexel student and faculty writing; become an intern at the Painted Bride Quarterly, an internationally recognized literary magazine; write for 5027 Mac, an online magazine of student writing; or for Maya, the undergraduate literary magazine.

 Students work with professors who are deeply immersed in their subjects and who are working editors at scholarly and/or creative journals such as Painted Bride Quarterly, The Journal of African Literature Association, Rocky Mountain Review, PerContra, and Press One.
 On a competitive basis, students are able to work with faculty on their scholarly or creative projects, and be part of programs such as the Humanities Fellowship Program, which enables students to conduct paid research alongside humanities faculty mentors.
-Students can also experience our annual Week of Writing, which features writing- and publishing-related events, including writing contests with cash prizes.
+Students gain insider insight into the field at our annual Drexel Writing Festival, which features discussions with experts like Anthony DeCurtis, contributing editor for Rolling Stone and Buzz Bissinger, author of “Friday Night Lights”.

 Learn more about the Bachelor of Arts in English in the Course Catalog